lmserrano/production-ready-serverless-workshop/docs/Deviations-from-roadmap.md

 This file logs the points of the workshop for which deviations of the planned roadmap were observed, as well as associated documentation on alternative approaches followed and their reasoning.

+Please note that depending on specific package versions, some of the optional implementation suggestions and approaches taken, some things may or may not apply to your case.

+## Part 1 - Building REST APIs

+No specific deviations to record regarding this part.

 ## Part 2 - Testing and CI/CD

 ### Exercise: Writing integration tests